Arpan1906/Miniature-Shake-Table/README.md

 A detailed BOM should be placed in `hardware/bom/bom.md`.
 At minimum, include:

-- Arduino Uno
+- Arduino Uno R3
 - DM860H driver
-- Stepper motor
+- Stepper motor (NEMA 34)
 - Lead screw or transmission mechanism
 - Linear rails and carriage
 - Power supply